Healthy Homes Assessment Johnsonville

 Healthy Homes Assessment Services

-We can assess your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager about any work needed to be completed. requirements to be completed and provide the report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager about the work required. needs to be completed and offer the report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of up to $7,200 plus additional healthier homes relevant fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 in addition to any healthy homes related fines.

-Our company is fully independent assessors of rental properties, as well as fully qualified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties, in addition, we’re fully qualified for both Healthy Homes and Homefit.

 Call Now (04) 280 6790